kb1907/Web_Scraping_Projects/README.md

 <img src="https://roboticsandautomationnews.com/wp-content/uploads/2020/04/web-scraping-2.png" width="550" height="450">

 - In this folder, different Web Scraping projects can be found.
-- You can also see the some of the projects from my Kaggle account: https://www.kaggle.com/kaanboke
+- You can also see some of the projects from my Kaggle account: https://www.kaggle.com/kaanboke
 - All the best 🤘
 ### Web Scraping Projects